 Following the State of Nature reports in 2013 and 2016, leading professionals from more than 70 wildlife organisations have joined with government agencies for the first time, to present the clearest picture to date of the status of the UK’s species across land and sea: much our wildlife is barely clinging on in slivers of habitat and in numbers that should make all of us furious.

 The State of Nature 2019 report reveals that 41% of UK species studied have declined, 26% have increased and 33% show little change since 1970, while 133 species assessed have already been lost from the UK since 1500.

 Butterflies and moths have been particularly hard hit with numbers of butterflies down by 17% and moths down by 25%.
 Clouds of butterflies that used to be such a typical part of the countryside – wooded glades especially – are long gone.
 The numbers of species, such as the High Brown Fritillary and Grayling, that require more specialised habitats have declined by more than three quarters.

 The UK’s mammals also fare badly with greater than 26% of species at risk of disappearing altogether.
 The Wild Cat (persecuted out of vast areas of Scotland) and Greater Mouse-eared Bat (which is actually functionally extinct in the UK and has been for a very long time) are, the Report states, among those species teetering on the edge of disappearing.

-Much is known about the causes of decline (hunting, deliberate persecution, enclosure, intensive agriculture, pesticide usage) and about some of the ways in which we could reduce impacts and help struggling species.
+Much is now known about the causes of decline (hunting, deliberate persecution, enclosure, intensive agriculture, pesticide usage) and about some of the ways in which we could reduce impacts and help struggling species.
 The evidence from the last 50 years shows that significant and ongoing changes in the way we manage our land for agriculture, and the ongoing effects of climate change are having the biggest impacts on nature.

 Pollution is also a major issue.
 Whilst emissions of many pollutants have been reduced dramatically in recent decades, pollution continues to have a severe impact on the UK’s sensitive habitats and freshwaters, and new pollutant threats are continuing to emerge.